-Reheating vegetable oils like sunflower or corn oil has been found to release high concentrations of chemicals called Aldehydes, which have been linked too to illnesses including cancer, heart disease and neurodegenerative changes like Alzheimer’s and Parkinson’s disease and dementia.
+- Reheating of vegetable oils like sunflower or corn oil has been found to release high concentrations of chemicals called Aldehydes, which are linked too with cancer, heart disease and neuro-degenerative changes like Alzheimer’s and Parkinson’s disease and dementia.

-There is no set number to how many times one can reuse the oil as it depends on factors like which oil was used, how long frying was done, temperature of oil while frying, smoke point of oil, storage conditions.
+There is no set number to how many times one can reuse the oil as it depends on factors like which oil was used, how long frying was done, the temperature of oil while frying, the smoke point of oil, storage conditions.

 - Products like extra virgin olive oil contain a great deal of non-fat components, like the anti-oxidants, so it tends to have a lower smoke point.
 Very refined oils have a higher smoking point.